carbon-language/carbon-lang/libcxx/docs/DesignDocs/CapturingConfigInfo.rst

 Otherwise we create a custom installation rule that modifies the installed __config header.
 The rule first generates a dummy "__config_site" header containing the required
 #defines.
-The contents of the dummy header are then prependend to the installed
+The contents of the dummy header are then prepended to the installed
 __config header.
 By manually prepending the files we avoid the cost of an extra #include and we allow the __config header to be ignorant of the extra configuration all together.
 An example "__config" header generated when